 Walt Disney World’s theme parks & hotels have begun phased reopening and been safely operating for months thanks to modifications for physical distancing and health safety rules.
 This WDW planning guide offers tips & advice for navigating this period of “temporary abnormal” where typical strategies are irrelevant or inaccurate.
 (Updated October 7, 2020.)

-As such, we’ve put together these “temporary abnormal” (not new normal) Walt Disney World travel tips to cover everything you need to know if you’re visiting between now and at least the end of 2020.
+As such, we’ve put together these “temporary abnormal” (not new normal) Walt Disney World travel tips to cover everything you need to know if you’re visiting between now and at least Christmas 2020 or, more likely, Spring 2021.
 The biggest question right now is when will things go back to normal at Walt Disney World?

-Unfortunately, no one knows–not even Disney management.
+Unfortunately, literally no one knows for sure.
 So much depends upon real world factors beyond Disney’s control.
 If you’re waiting until that happens, you should simply wait and see (or instead consult our 2021 Walt Disney World Planning Guide).
 We are visiting regularly and monitoring closely for updates–if you want notification as things continue to evolve, change, and return to normal, sign up to receive our FREE Walt Disney World Email Newsletter.